Assisting Nurses And Health Care Professionals After A Serious Work Injury

 There Are Options For You

-Nursing and healthcare workers see many things every day when they are taking care of the sick and injured.
+Nursing and health care workers see many things every day when they are taking care of the sick and injured.
 They also face everyday hazards that can lead to injury.
-If you work in the healthcare field and you have been injured on the job, you may be entitled to workers’ compensation.
-To learn more about your rights and options, call the Law Office of Joshua Borken at (651) 505-3580 to schedule a free consultation.
+If you work in the health care field and you have been injured on the job, you may be entitled to workers’ compensation.
+To learn more about your rights and options, call the Law Office Of Joshua Borken at 651-321-0778 to schedule a free consultation.